deeplook/svglib/tests/NOTES.rst

 wikipedia/symbols
 -----------------

-Issues here are often very small and related to paths or fillings.
+Issues here are often very small and related to text.
 (The map examples should perhaps go into a seperate folder.)

 - CO2_responsibility_1950-2000.svg (text)